JWST and ALMA Multiple-Line Study in and around a Galaxy at $z=8.496$: Optical to FIR Line Ratios and the Onset of an Outflow Promoting Ionizing Photon Escape: Data analysis

 By comparing the total flux correction factors in F356W and F444W filters (Section \ref{sec:jwst}), we find that the extended component in F444W contributes to the total flux measurement by $\sim8$\%.
-In the following analyses for the same emitting regions (e.g., Section \ref{sec:full_sed} and Section \ref{sec:line_ratio}), we remove this 8\% contribution of the extended ionized gas to the total flux measurement in the F444W filter.
+In the following analyses when studying the same emitting regions\footnote{ We correct the 8\% contribution from the extended region in the full SED analysis (Section~\ref{sec:full_sed}).
+By assuming that \oiii5007 emission also has the same flux contribution from the extended region, we apply the same correction to the \oiii88$\mu$m/\oiii5007 line ratio analysis (Section~\ref{sec:line_ratio}). }, we remove this 8\% contribution of the extended ionized gas to the total flux measurement in the F444W filter.
 With the same motivation for analyses that assume the emission originated from the same regions, we also use the 3$\sigma$ upper limit for the \cii\ luminosity at the galaxy position {\sc imfit} (Section \ref{sec:alma_measurement}).